Margia11/Margia11/README.md

 ## In the future? 🏃🏼

-I intend to finish the common core of 42 and graduate by the end of the year.
+I intend to finish the common core of 42 and find the appropriate job for me.
-I would also like to deepen my knowledge of cybersecurity.
+I would also like to deepen my knowledge of Web development.

 ## Contact me 📩